dystaSatria/Weka-Explorer/Build Regression Model/readMe.md

 <br>
 <br>

-# Build Regression Model from the .csv data.
+# Build Regression Model from the .csv data